algorandfoundation/beaker/docs/source/state.rst

 .. currentmodule:: beaker.state

-Applications that need to maintain state can declare the state they need as part of the Application.
+Applications that need to maintain state can declare the state they need by passing an instance of a class where the State values have been defined as attributes.

 See the `developer docs <https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/#modifying-state-in-smart-contract>`_ for details.

+See the `Parameters Table <https://developer.algorand.org/docs/get-details/parameter_tables/>_` for protocol level limits on State.

 .. warning::
     The ``static`` option on state values is enforced only when using the methods provided by the objects described here.